natehahn/UFOs/README.md

 ### Summary

-This was a simple web page to provide UFO incidents to a community of interest.
-There was not a lot of data however and if Dana wanted to really support the effort, find more data points.
-Another limitation of the page was not have a 'Clear Filters' button.
+This was a 'simple' web page to provide UFO incidents to a community of interest.
+The not so simple part was the coding.
+Attempting to understand how to create the filter was anything but simple.
+As for the content of the webpage, there was not a lot of data.
+If Dana wanted to really support the effort, find more data points.
+Another limitation of the page was not having a 'Clear Filters' button.
 Having this would provide a smoother experience for the visitor.